KimBitrus26/wallet-services/README.md

 - TypeScript
 - SQLite

 This project is a full-featured **wallet backend service** with wallet creation, wallet funding, transaction history, transfer from wallet to wallet and idempotent operations.
-Users can create wallets, fund them, view wallet details, transfer and track transactions securely.
+Users can create wallets, fund them, view wallet details, transfer and track transactions.

 > **Note:** This version does **not include user authentication**.
 Anyone can create multiple wallets, including multiple wallets with the same currency.